Distributional Shrinkage II: Higher-Order Scores Encode Brenier Map: Optimal Transport Expansion and Noise Asymptotics

-We start with the model setup. \begin{definition}[Model] Let $X \in \R$ be a random variable with distribution $P$ and a valid density $p$ w.r.t. the Lebesgue measure.
+We start with the model setup. \begin{definition}[Model] Let $X \in \R$ be a random variable with distribution $P$ and a valid density $p$ with respect to the Lebesgue measure.
 Let $Z \sim \mathcal{N}(0,1)$ be independent standard normal noise.
 Consider the noisy measurement $Y = X + \sigma Z$ with distribution $Q$ and density $q$.
 Let $\eta = \sigma^2/2$.

 Let $F, G : \R \to [0, 1]$ be the cumulative distribution functions of $P, Q$ respectively, defined as